zaggnut/Super_Unix_Shell/README.md

 Authors:

-In this project we are creating a shell to be used on our class linux server.
+In this project we are creating a shell to be used on our class's linux server.
 It will read in user input and run the appropriate programs typed in and output back to the user on the command line.
 Our shell will eventually support piping of programs.